 From rapid antigen tests (RATs)

 *Rapid antigen tests (RATs) are reported by individuals using the ServiceNSW app or website.
-This figure is for positive results registered before 8pm on 23 January 2022.
-Of the 6,901 positive RATs recorded, 6336 are for positive results in the last seven days.
+This figure is for positive results registered before 4pm on 20 May 2022.

 Admitted to hospital

 Active cases and hospitalisations up until 4pm on 20 May 2022.
 Active COVID-19 cases are defined as people who have tested positive for COVID-19 in the previous 14 days.
 This has been updated from the previous definition of 28 days following an expert panel review recommendation.
 Cases who are in hospital are considered active.
 Active cases include PCR results and positive rapid antigen test (RAT) registrations.